 In areas of high altitude they will hibernate during the coldest part of winter utilizing rocks or dead wood as protection.
 During the summer in drier areas they may aestivate in the hottest times.

 There are two similar looking species which can mainly be distinguished by their distribution:

-- West Iberian Painted Frog (Discoglossus galganoi) Portugal and much of Western Spain in areas of Granite terrain
+- West Iberian Painted Frog (Discoglossus galganoi) Western and Southern Spain.

 See more reptiles and amphibians here: https://wildsideholidays.co.uk/reptiles-and-amphibians/

 Iberia Nature Forum

 Discover the Iberia Nature Forum – Environment, geography, nature, landscape, climate, culture, history, rural tourism and travel.